floriandejonckheere/thalariond/LDAP.md

 ```
 dn: uid=service,ou=Services,dc=thalarion,dc=be
 uid: service
+objectClass: serviceAccount
 displayName: Service
 enabled: true
 ```

 ## Groups

 Perform a search with base DN `ou=Groups,dc=thalarion,dc=be` to list all owned and participated groups.
 Scope is ignored.
-All attributes can be used for filtering, but currently multiple filter conditions are not supported.
-The `member` attribute(s) are only visible if the user has the appropriate permissions (owner of group or higher privileged user).
+All attributes can be used for filtering, multiple filter conditions are supported.
 The owner is always listed in both the `owner` and the `member` attributes.
 Members include users who have access to the group and services which operate on the group (for example Postfix and Dovecot will have access to email groups).
-The results are of the following format:
+Consider the following example:

 ```
 dn: cn=group,ou=Groups,dc=thalarion,dc=be